From Launch to Exit

 Tech Communities in Greece, the journey from MyJobNow to Skroutz Last Mile, pricing and packaging strategies, 960 jobs, digital nomads visa, events, and more

 👋 Happy Friday!
 Welcome to Hunting Greek Unicorns #36.
-I’m a startup guy based in Greece, and every two weeks I share news, jobs, and more from the Greek startup scene, and not only.
+I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 📬 If you find this newsletter interesting, you can share it with your friends or subscribe, if you haven’t already, and join 2,586 readers.

 Last week, I spent some time exploring the landscape of tech communities in Greece.
 I wanted to understand how many of them are active (especially during the pandemic), which are the hot areas or themes, how many are meetups vs. online groups (FB, Discord, Slack), and identify opportunities to build new communities.
 After some online research, I posted the first version of the list on Twitter and LinkedIn.
 Really thankful to all the amazing online friends that gave their valuable input and feedback.
 So now there’s a list with 66 communities that you can check out, join, and connect with like-minded people!
 Let me know if you see anything missing.